 For the Enterprise Edition (excluding the legacy pricing), licenses are created based on the number of administration panel users (soft-cap).
 This is subject to the terms of your specific license, if you have questions on the below definition please do create a ticket.

 What is an Admin User

-A Strapi "admin user" is anyone who has the ability to login to your Strapi admin panel, this is not limited to the role of the user and these limits do not apply to non-production environments.
+A Strapi "admin user" is anyone who has the ability to login to your Strapi admin panel, this is not limited to the role of the user.

 Some examples of admin users (not limited to):